amirouche/ouverture.py/strategies/priority-zero.md

 ## Conclusion

-Priority 0 represents the next major milestone for Ouverture, transforming it from a local tool to a distributed function sharing platform.
+Priority 0 represents the next major milestone for Mobius, transforming it from a local tool to a distributed function sharing platform.
 The recommended implementation order prioritizes:

 1. **Foundation** (Test Reorganization, Async) - Enable confident development
 2. **Distribution** (Git Remotes, Compilation) - Enable sharing and deployment